Understanding Cutis Laxa Syndrome: Symptoms, Causes, Diagnosis, and Treatment

 - ATP6V0A2 Gene: Mutations in the ATP6V0A2 gene, involved in cellular transport processes, also lead to autosomal recessive cutis laxa.

-Diagnosis of Cutis Laxa Syndrome
+How is Cutis Laxa Syndrome Diagnosed?

 Diagnosing cutis laxa syndrome involves a combination of clinical evaluation, genetic testing, and imaging studies.
 Physicians look for characteristic symptoms and may order genetic tests to identify specific mutations.
 Imaging studies such as CT scans or MRIs can help assess the extent of systemic involvement, particularly in the lungs and cardiovascular system.